CumulusNetworks/docs/content/cumulus-netq-24/Cumulus-NetQ-CLI-User-Guide/Monitor-Container-Environment.md

     server11:3.0.0.68        default          server23             v1.9.2       v1.9.2       docker://17.3.2   KubeletReady
     server11:3.0.0.68        default          server24             v1.9.2       v1.9.2       docker://17.3.2   KubeletReady

-To view only the details for a worker node, specify the hostname at the end of the command using the `name` option:
+To view only the details for a selected node, the `name` option with the hostname of that node following the `components` option:

-    cumulus@server11:~$ netq server11 show kubernetes node components name server13
+    cumulus@host:~$ netq server11 show kubernetes node components name server13
     Matching kube_cluster records:
                              Master           Cluster Name         Node Name    Kubelet      KubeProxy         Container Runt ime
     ------------------------ ---------------- -------------------- ------------ ------------ ----------------- --------------
     server11:3.0.0.68        default          server13             v1.9.2       v1.9.2       docker://17.3.2   KubeletReady

+### View Kubernetes Replica Set on a Node

-You can view information about the replica set:
+You can view information about the replica set, including the name, labels, and number of replicas present for each application.
+This example shows the number of replicas for each application in the *server11* cluster:

-    cumulus@server11:~$ netq server11 show kubernetes replica-set
+    cumulus@host:~$ netq server11 show kubernetes replica-set
     Matching kube_replica records:
     Master                   Cluster Name Namespace        Replication Name               Labels               Replicas                           Ready Replicas Last Changed
     ------------------------ ------------ ---------------- ------------------------------ -------------------- ---------------------------------- -------------- ----------------